cornell-netlab/MicroP4/extensions/csa/tutorials/README.md

 # μP4 Tutorials

 ## Introduction
 Welcome to μP4 tutorials!
-This is a step by step tutorial that explains how to write μP4 modules, complex functions and main programs.
+This is a step by step tutorial that teach you modular approach for dataplane programming.

+Our goal is to make you Chopin of Dataplane Programming.

+### Exercise 1: Composing μP4 Module
+TODO:
+We provide all the code around main Router and  ipv4 μP4 module.
+We ask programmers to perform three steps
+1. Compile current code and see packets are dropped.
+2. add one line `ipv4.apply(...)`.
+Here, we explain how to declare module signatures in a common file or in the main file.
+   Explanation of runtime parameters and in/out args.
+3. We ask them to add `-l` parameter to link module.
+4. runt the program and see packets are forwarded.

+### Exercise 2: Writing new μP4 Modules
+1. We ask programmers to develop write ipv6 module that returns  nexthop.
+2. at this point explain parser, deparser and control block at high level.
+3. Introduce them to `-o` flag of `p4c-msa` and compile ipv6 module.

+### Exercise 3: Composing Dataplane program using your μP4 Modules
+plug ipv6 in router's main.
+pass both ipv4 and ipv6 packets.
+bravo!
+They have developed a modular router and completed Chopin 1O1 tutorial.

+We need to rearrange text from the below description to above 3 exercises.

 To help you better understand the language we will refer to the examples found at [extensions/csa/msa-examples](https://github.com/cornell-netlab/MicroP4/tree/master/extensions/csa/msa-examples).
-This tutorial assumes that the reader is familiar with P4 programming language and P4 notions.

   1. μP4 modules [extensions/csa/msa-examples/lib-src](https://github.com/cornell-netlab/MicroP4/tree/master/extensions/csa/msa-examples/lib-src).